 Where to stay in Oman

 The best way to see the highlights of Oman is by staying in different cities, that is, forming different bases.
-My suggestion of places to stay in the country are: Muscat, Sur, Nizwa, Wahiba Sands and Jebel Akhdar.
+My suggestion for cities to stay in the country are Muscat, Sur, Nizwa, Wahiba Sands, and Jebel Akhdar.

-The Omani cuisine full of flavors.
-When visiting the country, you must try: the Omani coffee (made with rose water, cardamom and saffron), dates, hummus (paste of chickpeas with olive oil, tahine, lemon juice and other items), moutabel (paste made with eggplant, tahini and other ingredients), halwa (a dessert made with toasted sesame seeds mixed with melted sugar), pita bread, seafood, fattoush (arab salad) and mint lemon juice.
+When visiting the country, you must try the Omani coffee (made with rose water, cardamom, and saffron), dates, hummus (paste of chickpeas with olive oil, tahini, lemon juice, and other items), moutabel (a paste made with eggplant, tahini, and other ingredients), halwa (a dessert made with toasted sesame seeds mixed with melted sugar), pita bread, seafood, fattoush (Arab salad) and mint lemon juice.